-The mirror image of a chiral molecule can be termed as enantiomer.
-As exhibited below, a pair of enantiomers is structurally symmetrical but not completely coincident in chemistry.
+The mirror image of a chiral molecule is an enantiomer.
+As shown below, a pair of enantiomers is structurally symmetrical but not completely overlap in chemistry.

-Chiral synthesis, is also called enantioselective synthesis, plays an essential role in the discovery of innovative drugs and materials and has been widely used in the development of pharmaceutical products and other biologically active substances.
-For example, axially chiral biaryls is one of the most important activity structures of many drug molecules.
-It can be synthesized by metal-mediated cross coupling metal-mediated cross coupling, de novo construction of an aromatic ring, point-to-axial chirality transfer or an atropselective transformation of an existing biaryl.
+Chiral synthesis, or enantioselective synthesis, can be used to discover innovative drugs and materials, and has been widely used in the development of pharmaceutical products and other biologically active substances.
+For example, axially chiral biaryl is one of the most important activity structures of many drug molecules.
+It can be synthesized by metal-mediated cross coupling, de novo construction of an aromatic ring, point-to-axial chirality transfer or atropselective transformation of an existing biaryl.

 Chiral pool synthesis is one of the simplest approaches for chiral synthesis.
-A chiral starting material is manipulated through successive reactions, often by achiral reagents, to obtain the desired target molecule.
-So, chiral pool synthesis is necessary if a new chiral species would be created in SN2 reaction.
+The desired target molecule is obtained by successive reactions of chiral starting materials with achiral reagents.
+So, chiral pool synthesis is necessary if a new chiral species will be created in SN2 reaction.

 Generally, enantioselective catalysis involves chiral coordination complexes.
 The catalysts are rendered chiral by using chiral ligands.
 A typical example of enantioselective catalysis is asymmetric hydrogenation, which could reduce a wide range of functional groups.

-Organocatalysis is a catalysis that increases the rate of a chemical reaction but the catalyst only consists of carbon, hydrogen, sulfur and other non-metal elements.
+Organocatalysis is a catalysis that increases the rate of chemical reactions, but the organic catalysts only consist of carbon, hydrogen, sulfur and other non-metal elements.
 If the organocatalyst is chiral, enantioselective synthesis can be achieved.

-The Chiral auxiliary is a compound or unit that is temporarily added to organic synthesis in order to control the synthesis of stereochemistry.
+The chiral auxiliary is a compound or unit temporarily added to organic synthesis to control the synthesis of stereochemistry.
 By adding the chiral auxiliary, the prochiral substrate can be transformed into a chiral product.
-Moreover, through an auxiliary recycle, the auxiliary can be typically recovered for future use.
+Moreover, the auxiliary can typically be recycled for future use.

-Building block is a term in chemistry which is used to describe a virtual molecular fragment or a real chemical compound the molecules of which possess reactive functional groups.
-As for chiral building blocks, they are valuable intermediates in the syntheses of natural products and pharmaceuticals.
+Building block is a term in chemistry used to describe a virtual molecular fragment or a real chemical compound whose molecules possess reactive functional groups.
+As for chiral building blocks, they are valuable intermediates in the synthesis of natural products and pharmaceuticals.

-Chiral catalysts can be applied in asymmetric synthesis such as alkylation, Diels-Alder reaction, asym-metric reduction, hydroformylation, epoxylation, dihydroxylation.
-The relationship between the chiral catalyst and the reaction system is just like the relationship between the lock and the key, which is highly selective.
+Chiral catalysts can be applied in asymmetric synthesis such as alkylation, Diels-Alder reaction, asym-metric reduction, hydroformylation, epoxylation, and dihydroxylation.
+The relationship between the chiral catalyst and the reaction system is just like the relationship between a lock and a key, which is highly selective.

-The design of chiral ligands is frequently based on C2-symmetry in order to reduce the number of diastereomeric intermediates and transition states which play a role in the catalytic cycle.
+The design of chiral ligands is frequently based on C2-symmetry to reduce the number of diastereomeric intermediates and transition states that play a role in the catalytic cycle.

-At BOC Sciences, we can provide various types of methods including biocatalysis, chiral pool synthesis, enantioselective catalysis, chiral auxiliaries, and organocatalysis.
-We also use multiple techniques (NMR, LCMS, GCMS, X-ray) to analyze compounds after the chiral synthesis completed.
-Our experts will work with you to optimize the synthetic route and approaches.
-Additionally, according to your needs and the properties of chemical substances, a wide range of custom services are available in our laboratory.
+At BOC Sciences, we provide various types of synthesis methods including biocatalysis, chiral pool synthesis, enantioselective catalysis, chiral auxiliaries catalysis, and organocatalysis.
+We also use multiple techniques (NMR, LCMS, GCMS, X-ray) to analyze compounds after completing the chiral synthesis.
+Our experts will work with you to optimize the synthetic routes and approaches.
+According to your needs and the properties of chemical substances, a wide range of custom services are available in our laboratory.